-Curator: Goldie Gross is a Brooklyn-based artist and co-producer of the Jewish Art Salon’s upcoming exhibition “Jerusalem Between Heaven And Earth” at the Jerusalem Biennale 2017, curated by Ori Z. Soltes.
-For the Jewish Art Salon she is curating The Invisible Jew, and Natural Instincts.
+Curator: Goldie Gross is a Brooklyn-based artist and co-producer of the Jewish Art Salon’s exhibition “Jerusalem Between Heaven And Earth” at the Jerusalem Biennale 2017, curated by Ori Z. Soltes.
+For the Jewish Art Salon she is curated The Invisible Jew and Natural Instincts, and co-curated POW!!!
+Jewish Comic Art and Influence.
 She also curated Sukkahwood at Inwood Park, NYC.
-She co-curated Art & Identity at Tzohar Seminary for Chassidus and the Arts.

-The Invisible Jew is co-sponsored by JOFA, the Jewish Orthodox Feminist Alliance, Art Kibbutz, and Hevria.
+The Invisible Jew is hosted by Detour Gallery, and co-sponsored by JOFA, the Jewish Orthodox Feminist Alliance, Art Kibbutz, and Hevria.

 Image on poster: “Arrangements, Body” by Leah Caroline.